ETHBiots2018/Vaccinet/README.md

 Future-ICT Challange 2

 ### Getting started:
 - Log into MetaMask Ropsten Network.
+- Github Page (Provided by one of our Teammate): https://gilderoyraupe.github.io/
-- **Please load website from Webstorm or something else if possible!** Otherwise there will be problems with MetaMask and unfourtunately also with the UI as you need a localhost server (we haven't solved that problem yet).
+- **Please use the provided link for the Website or load it directly from Webstorm or something else if possible!** Otherwise there will be problems with MetaMask and unfourtunately also with the UI.

 ### Usage: